 Wanting to travel and actually traveling are two very different things.
 It’s not surprising that 76 percent of Americans polled wanted to travel more than they currently do.
 How do you bridge the gap between wanting and doing?
 Affordability is one of the biggest reasons people don’t travel.
 This ignores that there are many affordable places to travel for vacation.
 You can also save money or develop a retirement savings plan to make a trip more doable.
 There are also the clever ways you can chip away at the prices.
 First, there’s the aforementioned senior travel groups, but you can also speak with a travel agent or use a service like Airbnb.
 There are many ways to make travel less expensive.

 Affordability is one of the biggest reasons people don’t travel.

 Next, you’ll want to pick where you travel.
 For some ideas, check out our senior trip articles — 5 Great Vacations for Seniors and Best Spooky Spots for Seniors this Halloween (if you’re in the mood for something a little different!).
 You can also check with AARP or AAA, who offer many sponsored trips throughout the year.
 Ultimately, find a place that excites and inspires you, and you can’t go wrong.
-Finally, prepare in advance for your trip to ensure you have a stress-free vacation.
+Finally, prepare in advance for any trip to ensure a stress-free vacation.
 This means knowing how your Medicare coverage works on the road.

 ● ● ●